CodeReclaimers/neat-python/docs/_build/html/_sources/glossary.rst.txt

     partition the new generation into :term:`species` based on :term:`genetic similarity <genomic distance>`; evaluate fitness of all genomes;
     check if a/the termination criterion is satisfied; if not, repeat.
 (The ordering in the :py:mod:`population` module is somewhat different.)
     Generations are numbered, and a limit on the number of generations is one type of termination criterion.

+  compute node
+    Using the :py:mod:`distributed` module, genomes can be evaluated on multiple machines (including virtual machines) at once.
+Each such machine/host is called a ``compute node``.

+  master node
+  master compute node
+    If using the :py:mod:`distributed` module, you will need one master :term:`compute node` and at least one :term:`slave node`.
+The master node creates and mutates genomes, then distributes them to the slave nodes for evaluation.
+(It does not do any evaluations itself; thus, at least one slave node is required.)

+  slave node
+  slave compute node
+    If using the :py:mod:`distributed` module, you will need at least one slave :term:`compute node`, as well as a :term:`master node`.
+The slave nodes evaluate genomes, distributed to them by the master node.

 :ref:`Table of Contents <toc-label>`